roniboukheir1/md2HTML/README.md

 # md2HTML

-A CLI tool for converting Markdown to HTML
+A CLI tool for convertMarkdowntoHtmling Markdown to HTML